 Their birthdays are close enough that ‘hand-me-down’ clothes are seasonally relevant for the younger child.
 If they make it (I’m referring to the clothes), I mean, pre-school is tough on the knees.

 I only spent four years in nappy hell.
 You know, the place where you feel like all you do is wipe your kids’ butts and throw sh*t covered money in the bin to add to the pollution of the planet … those years.
 I am grateful there were only four consecutive years of this phase.
 Personally, I don’t think I’d have coped if I’d had to stop and then start again a few years later.

 Pre-loved baby apparatus such as car-seats, pushchairs, bottle warmers etc … there wasn’t really enough time in those nearly two years to reinvent mothering enough for me to have to buy all new equipment.
 You know, in case my latest child was no longer safe in the equipment the elder one survived quite fine in.
 So it’s almost like an investment for the future when you buy the first time around.
 This can be a huge money saver when it comes to deciding on the perfect age gap between kids.

 Dealing With The Body Trauma

-You’re not really far enough out of the trenches that going back in for round two feels too traumatic.
+By having your kids close together, you’re not really far enough out of the trenches that going back in for round two feels too traumatic.
 It’s like memory-fat, your body and mind just slip back into it without even really needing to adjust.
 No, it’s not as fun or exciting, but you have your ‘body memory’ to see you through it.
 And maternity clothes too.
 Yay!
-NOT!

-There are a few cons to spacing your kids close together, believe it or not.
+There are a few cons to having your kids close together, believe it or not.